Using SSL with MS SQL

 Compatibility Summary

-JDBC Driver Version SSL Default Behavior MCS 11.3f and Below MCS 11.3g and Later Notes
+JDBC Driver SSL Default MCS 11.3f & Below MCS 11.3g & Later Notes

-Future Drivers encrypt=true (likely) ❌ Not Supported ✅ Supported Always check release notes.
+Future drivers encrypt=true (likely) ❌ Not Supported ✅ Supported Always check release notes.
 Use latest MCS to control SSL settings.

 Why This Matters